 - Sea salt and black pepper, to taste

-- Place chicken breasts between two layers of plastic wrap and pound with a meat mallet or rolling pin to a uniform thickness.
+- Place chicken breasts between two layers of plastic wrap and use a rolling pin to flatten to a uniform thickness.
+Alternatively, pound with a meat mallet.
 Discard plastic and transfer chicken to a clean work surface.
 Cut into bite-sized pieces and set aside.

 - Heat olive oil and garlic in a large high-sided skillet over medium-high heat.
 Sauté garlic for several minutes until golden brown.
 Remove garlic with a slotted spatula and discard.